-The Katanpää Class mine countermeasure vessels (MVMVs) are built by the Italian shipyard, Intermarine, for the Finnish Navy.
+The Katanpää Class mine countermeasure vessels (MCMVs) are built by the Italian shipyard, Intermarine, for the Finnish Navy.
 The new vessels replaced the ageing Kuha Class minesweepers of the Finnish Navy.

 The Finnish Navy sent a request for information (RFI) to Intermarine in 2002.
 In November 2006, Intermarine was awarded a €244.8m contract to deliver three mine countermeasure vessels and a spare parts package.

-Construction on the hull of first vessel began in July 2007 with the vessel subsequently launched in June 2009.
-Construction of the second and the third vessels started in March 2009 and February 2009, respectively.
-The mine countermeasure vessels were earlier known as MCMV 2010 Class.
+Construction on the hull of the first vessel began in July 2007, with the vessel subsequently launched in June 2009.
+Construction of the second and third vessels started in March 2009 and February 2009, respectively.
+The MCMVs were earlier known as MCMV 2010 Class.

 The first ship in class was named MHC Katanpää (40) in June 2009.
-The second vessel received its name, MHC Purunpää (41), in September 2010 and third vessel was given the name MHC Vahterpää (42) in November 2011.
+The second vessel received its name, MHC Purunpää (41), in September 2010, and the third vessel was given the name MHC Vahterpää (42) in November 2011.

 The MHC Katanpää (40) was handed over to the Finnish Navy in May 2012.
 The second vessel was delivered in August 2013, and the third vessel was handed over in 2015.

 The Katanpää Class vessels are designed to conduct operations in archipelagos, coastal areas and open seas.
 The vessels can be deployed to clear mines from nationally important shipping routes.
 The MCMVs enhance the capabilities of the Finnish Navy to conduct mine hunting and demolition tasks more effectively.